hanahmed05/power_outages/index.md

 ## Prediction Problem
 The goal of this analysis is to predict the **total residential electricity sales (`RES.SALES`)** for a state based on its **total gross state product (`TOTAL.REALGSP`)**, **population proportion in urban clusters (`POPPCT_UC`)** and **percentage of the land area of a state represented by the land area of the urban clusters** (`AREAPCT_UC`).

 This is a **regression problem** because the response variable, `RES.SALES`, is a continuous numerical value representing the total residential electricity sales in megawatt-hours (MWh).
+In particular, we will construct a multilinear regression model to relate our chosen features to the residential sector sales of energy.

 ### Response Variable
 - **Response Variable**: `RES.SALES` (Total Residential Electricity Sales in Megawatt-Hours)